UBC-MDS/DSCI_562_regr-2/README.md

 - Identify situations where standard linear regression is sub-optimal, and apply alternative regression methods that better address the situation.
 - Link the bias-variance tradeoff to the fundamental tradeoff of machine learning.

+Check out the [About](about.md) page for a description of the course.

 ## Assessments